cysouw/diathesis/text/c06_adverbials.md

 ### [ NP | NP ] Governed proposition + reflexive + resultative adverbial

+The same reflexive + adverbial alternation is attesed with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
 Note that the prepositional phrase can be retained.

 ::: ex
 a.
-Ich lache über den Witz.
+Ich lache (über den Witz).
 b.
 Ich lache mich tot (über den Witz).
 :::